JaneJeon/objection-authorize/README.md

 }
 ```

-And that adds a "magic" `authorize(user, resource)` method that can be chained to provide access control and authorize requests.
+And that adds a "magic" `authorize(user, resource, opts)` method that can be chained to provide access control and authorize requests.
 Note that if you're using the method, it MUST be called _before_ any insert/patch/update/delete calls:

 ```js
 const post = await Post.query()